23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Rooftop Tent On Lifted Quicksand 3rd Gen Toyota Tacoma Bed Rack

-Is there anything we would change at all?
-Honestly, the only thing that I can think of changing on the Breezeway is the straps!
+Would we change anything at all?
+Honestly, the only thing I can think of changing on the Breezeway is the straps!

-A good friend of ours had the idea to swap out the strap ends with Cobra buckles instead of the loop-through closure the tent currently has.
-However, the tent itself has held up great, and we can’t wait to get more trips under our belts with this awesome piece of gear!
+A good friend of ours suggested swapping out the strap ends with Cobra buckles instead of the loop-through closure the tent currently has.
+However, the tent itself has held up great, and we can’t wait to take this awesome piece of gear on more trips!

-We would fully recommend the Breezeway Series as a great option for those looking to add a rooftop tent onto their adventure rig, whether it’s a weekend warrior or a fully devoted overland rig!
+We fully recommend the Breezeway Series as a great option for anyone looking to add a rooftop tent to their adventure rig, whether a weekend warrior or a fully devoted overland rig!

 Subscribe